rafalsobota/node-intents-ses/README.md

-# Mailgun integration for Intents
+# Amazon Simple Eamil Service integration for Intents

 This project is intented to use with [Intents](https://github.com/rafalsobota/node-intents) module.